Custom Packaging

 We break down costs into materials, tooling, finishing, and kitting so teams can pinpoint which lever to pull—whether it’s a paper grade swap from 350gsm to 320gsm or the choice between automated gluing versus manual labor priced at $0.12 per joint.

-Our negotiated pricing corridors stay locked for 60 days to protect you from commodity swings; this gives procurement the confidence to commit without worrying about an unexpected 12% board price bump mid-cycle or an adhesives surge from $1,000 to $1,120 per ton.
+Our negotiated pricing corridors stay locked for 60 days to protect you from commodity swings.
+That gives procurement the confidence to commit without worrying about an unexpected 12% bump in linerboard.
+Why plan blind when the numbers can stay visible?

 Process & Timeline: From specs to delivery with lean checkpoints